 IU School of Medicine-Evansville campus is situated in the new medical district in downtown Evansville, giving students access to plenty of entertainment, extracurricular activities and culture.

 Through the efforts of faculty members who continue outstanding research, teaching and service, IU School of Medicine-Evansville students consistently excel in statewide exams, national boards and competency assessments.
 Medical students here enjoy small class sizes, allowing for close-knit bonds with peers, faculty and staff.
 And, because of close proximity to local universities such as the University of Southern Indiana and the University of Evansville, IU School of Medicine trainees in Evansville benefit from an inter-professional learning and clinical practice environment.
-In fact some lodging for third- and fourth-year medical students is at hospital sites.
+In fact, some lodging for third- and fourth-year medical students are at hospital sites.

 Students adapting to medical school need to adjust to the amount of class and study time needed for each course.
 Scheduling time for everything can be difficult, and sometimes things need to be dropped from a medical student’s schedule to maintain course work.
 However, it is important to keep some time available for extra-curricular activity.